braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 #### Geofences

 Geofences, which previously relied on precise location permission, are no longer recorded by apps that have obtained the new _approximate location_ permission.
-While no updates are required to your Braze SDK integration, you may need to adjust your [location-based marketing strategy](https://www.braze.com/blog/geofencing-geo-targeting-beaconing-when-to-use/) for campaigns that rely on geofences.
+While no updates are required for your Braze SDK integration, you may need to adjust your [location-based marketing strategy](https://www.braze.com/blog/geofencing-geo-targeting-beaconing-when-to-use/) for campaigns that rely on geofences.

 #### Location Targeting

 To continue to collect users' _last known location_ when _approximate location_ is granted, your app will need to upgrade to at least v3.26.1 of the Braze iOS SDK.
 Keep in mind that the location will be less precise, and based on our testing has been upwards of 12,000 meters (7+ miles).
 When using the _last known location_ targeting options in the Braze Dashboard, be sure to increase the location's radius to account for new _approximate locations_ (we recommend at least a 1 mile/1.6km radius).

-Apps that do not ugprade their Braze iOS SDK to at least v3.26.1 will no longer be able to use location tracking when _approximate location_ is granted on iOS 14 devices.
+Apps that do not upgrade their Braze iOS SDK to at least v3.26.1 will no longer be able to use location tracking when _approximate location_ is granted on iOS 14 devices.

 Users who have already granted location access will continue to provide _precise location_ after upgrading.